 Students are expected to understand the definition of plagiarism.
-See the University Code of Academic Integrity Links to an external site. if you need further clarification.
+See the University Code of Academic Integrity (http://academic.fiu.edu/academicbudget/misconductweb/1acmisconductproc.htm) if you need further clarification.
 Offenders will receive a grade of F for the plagiarized assignment, and possibly the course